-Rape and sexual assault, such as sexual abuse and sodomy, constitute crimes.
-Such behavior is prohibited by New York state law (see Section 130 of the New York State Penal Law) and Appendix H of the ESF student handbook.
+Rape and sexual assault, such as sexual abuse, constitute crimes.
+Such behavior is prohibited by New York state law (see Section 130 of the New York State Penal Law) and the Code of Student Conduct.
 The College also strongly condemns sexual harassment in any form.
 Allegations of sexual assault or rape should be reported to the University Police Department at (315) 470-6666.